 There are different options:

-- Student Halls und privat Halls
+- Student halls und private halls

 All international students have to provide evidence of adequate health insurance for the study period in Germany, that is a health insurance policy covering the costs for medical treatment in Germany.
 The costs for the health insurance may differ by age, gender and home country.

-Health Insurance for students from EU countries (incl.
+Health insurance for students from EU countries (incl.
 Switzerland) under the age of 30

-International students from EU countries (and Switzerland) having adequate health insurance with a public health insurance company in their home country may get the recognition of these health insurance policy via a public health insurance company in Germany.
+International students from EU countries (and Switzerland) having adequate health insurance with a public health insurance company in their home country may get the recognition of their health insurance policy via a public health insurance company in Germany.
 Usually, a European Health Insurance Card (EHIC) shall furnish this recognition.

 Students above 30 or studying longer than 7 years in Germany